LaurentTreguier/node-meta-pkg/README.md

 ### `interface Installer`
 This interface has two members:
 - `name`: the name of the backend used for this installer
-- `install(outputListener?: (chunk) => void)`: a function that returns a `Promise` which is resolved when the package is intalled ; the said promise return either false if the package is already installed or true after the package is installed.
-The `outputListener` parameter is an optional function that will receive the process' output chnk by chunk when installing the package (useful for displaying progress information)
+- `install(outputListener?: (data: string) => void)`: a function that returns a `Promise` which is resolved when the package is intalled ; the said promise return either false if the package is already installed or true after the package is installed.
+The `outputListener` parameter is an optional function that will receive the process' output when installing the package (useful for displaying progress information)

+## Usage with Typescript
+As this module is written in Typescript, typings are automatically generated and it can be used with no additional setup.

 ## Known issues

 The Chocolatey backend will not output anything during installation.
-The installation itself should still work fine.
+The installation itself should still work fine however.